Fogey’s Place © All right reserved.

 Waiting for a few minutes for the light to change before taking a shot can make a world of difference to the finished product.

-If you feel I’m teaching my Grandmother to suck eggs, please forgive me, but I want to emphasise the difference between reflected light and light containing colour.
+If you feel I’m teaching my Grandmother to suck eggs, please forgive me, but I want to emphasise the difference between the sources of white light and artificial light and how the difference between the two affect the reflected light falling on the camera’s sensor.

 When we look at any scene, what we see is reflected light.
 Let me try to explain.